-- 5. All or any part of a unit's capability that can be sustained for a number of hours of continuous operation commensurate with PJM load requirements, specified as 10 hours, shall be considered as unlimited energy capability.
-All or any part of a unit's capability that cannot be sustained for a number of hours of continuous operation commensurate with PJM load requirements, specified as 10 hours, shall be considered as limited energy capability.
-Such limited energy capability will be used to meet the energy requirements of PJM and depending on the extent to which it meets these requirements such capability may be reduced as provided in Schedule 9 of the Reliability Assurance Agreement (RAA). - 6.
-Each generation owner shall be responsible for the determination and reporting of Summer and Winter Net Capability.
-The first notification is through completion of Attachment N of the Open Access Transmission Tariff (Form of Feasibility Study Agreement) and sending this application to the Interconnection Analysis Department of PJM.
+- 6. Each generation owner shall be responsible for the determination and reporting of Summer and Winter Net Capability.
+The first notification is through completion of Attachment N of the Open Access Transmission Tariff (Form of Feasibility Study AgreementPhase 1 System Impact Study) and sending this application to the Interconnection Analysis Department of PJM.
 The second notification, if approval is received, is via the CAPMOD procedures of the PJM Capacity Market.
 The Resource Adequacy Planning Department of the PJM RTO shall be responsible for the establishment of test procedures required to confirm such values including any amount which could be treated as limited energy capability. - 7.
 The Net Capability reported for a generating unit shall in no case exceed an amount determined by the owner in accordance with items 1, 2 and 5 above but for PJM accounting purposes may initially be less than that amount.
 The extent of any such reduction in reported capability may be determined by the company in such manner as will permit the most effective use of its own resources.